 Focus on Engagement, Research, and Monitoring

-NOAA Fisheries manages more than 42 commercially and recreationally important species as part of 14 fishery management plans.
+NOAA Fisheries manages more than 42 commercially and recreationally important species as part of 14 fishery management plans in the Greater Atlantic Region.
 In 2016, approximately 4,600 vessels landed more than 1 billion pounds of key fish species, supporting roughly 140,000 seafood jobs.
 The region is also vital for many endangered and threatened marine species, including the North Atlantic right whale, necessitating protective measures to ensure their survival for future generations.

 “NOAA is committed to assessing the impacts of offshore wind energy projects on these resources,” said Michael Pentony, regional administrator for the Greater Atlantic Regional Fisheries Office.
 “The development of offshore wind energy projects must be done in ways that support the protection and sustainable management of our marine trust resources, fishing communities, and protected species.”